12 top plants for a brilliant winter container garden display

 You can enjoy winter pots in the front garden every time you come home.
 And just a few pots near the house in the back garden can give your back garden focus and structure at a time when things can look quite shaggy.

-So garden designer and baking influencer Jane Beedle and I set out to Maytree, our local plant nursery to shop for plants and Jane told me her top tips.
+So garden designer and baking influencer Jane Beedle and I set out to find the best plants for winter pots.

 If you prefer to watch a video, see evergreens for winter pots here.